MarneeDear/presentations/python/virtualenv/managing-python-environments.md

 # The basic idea behind virtual environments

 With `pip` we can install Python packages.
 By default these are installed system-wide in the same location as Python.
 This means that any code you write will have access to those libraries.

-But what if you are writing code that needs a different version of a particular library than some of your other projects?
-Or what if you want to experiment with different versions or different packages?
+**But what if you are writing code that needs a different version of a particular library than some of your other projects?**

+**Or what if you want to experiment with different versions or different packages?**

 Managing this all in one location could get complicated fast.

-But what if you could install your desired packages in separate locations and switch them out whenever you want?
-You can with virtual environments.
+**What if you could install your desired packages in separate locations and switch them out whenever you want?
+You can with virtual environments.**

 We can use the `virtualenv` Python library to manage our environments.

+You can find the virtualenv user guide [here](https://virtualenv.pypa.io/en/stable/).

 # General steps